SHAIKVAZEERAHAMED/Electronic-Nose-PCB/Hardware/ESP32-S3/README.md

 ## Main Responsibilities

 - Acquisition of analog signals from the MEMS gas sensors
-- Communication with the RP2040 through UART
+- Communication with the RP2040 through UART and SPI
 - Communication with the BME680 environmental sensor through I²C
 - Battery monitoring
 - System control and coordination